-Additionally, the Finance Authority shall disburse closing costs related to the financing described in this Agreement in an amount not to exceed \$35,937.43, as detailed in Exhibit E to this Agreement to the parties set forth on Exhibit E to this Agreement.
+Additionally, the Finance Authority shall disburse closing costs related to the financing described in this Agreement in an amount not to exceed \$35,937.43, as detailed in Exhibit E to this Agreement.
 Without limiting the generality of the foregoing, disbursements made pursuant to this paragraph may be for fees to the Finance Authority, fees to the ESID, legal fees, advisory fees, fees to the City, and other closing costs or contingencies.